 In part 1 of this series, we talked about aspects of marketing automation / campaign management that you may have to consider transforming, in order to achieve campaign management excellence.

-In this part, we will largely cover five operational facets that will show if your digital campaign management function is due for transformation or not.
+In this part, we will largely cover five other marketing campaign problems that will show if your digital campaign management function is due for transformation or not.

 There is also one bonus recommendation at the end of the article, which will counter the bias in your heuristic-based campaigns.